bodiyang/Tree-Like-Genome-Sequences-Analysis/readme.md

 6. _chrC.fas: 153 kB
 7. _chrM.fas: 363 kB

+These files our output into a created `data/` directory.

 ## Task 2
 The script `downloadSNP.sh` downloads all SNP files from the 1001 genomes project. should be run from the fp-group-2 folder.
 The script works with bash or zsh but zsh is preferred.
 Note that the script is in the `scripts/` directory, so it should be run as follows:
 ```
 $ ./scripts/downloadSNP.sh
 ```
 All output from the script will be in the `data/` directory.
 If this directory does not exist, it will be created.
-If it does exist, its contents will be deleted.
+If it does exist, any contents beginning with   `quality_variant` will be deleted as to remove previously downloaded SNP files but not the reference genome files.

 Output includes:
  - All downloaded files, `filenames.txt` which is a list of all files which were attempted to be downloaded
  - log.txt, the output of the curl commmand used to download the files